PatchworkOS 19e446b

 append a Any data written to the file will be appended to the end.

-create c Create the file if it does not exist.
+create c Create the file or directory if it does not exist.

-exclusive e Will cause the open to fail if the file already exists.
+exclusive e Will cause the open to fail if the file or directory already exists and :create is specified.

 truncate t Truncate the file to zero length if it already exists.